 Sunday, 24 December 2006

-It was the first time that I came to India through Bangalore.
-We were going to have a regional meeting on traditional medicine.
+We were going to have a regional meeting on Traditional Medicine in Bangalore.
 The arrival hall of Bangalore international airport was a shock.
 Though the Delhi international airport is quite a let down but Bangalore was even worse.
 All the thoughts about Bangalore being the silicon valley of India and an international symbol of the new resurgent India seemed like a joke when we arrived in that airport.
-They are building a new airport I was told, but a city that hosts the new infotech giants seems to be taking a rather long time in getting its act together!
+They are building a new airport I was told, but I felt that a city that hosts the new infotech giants seems to be taking a rather long time in getting its act together!

-Outside, the narrow streets of Bangalore choking with traffic, blaring horns and an unfinished fly-over close to the airport, is in sharp contrast with its bright shops selling top international brands.
+Outside, the narrow streets of Bangalore were choking with traffic.
+The blaring horns and an unfinished fly-over close to the airport, was in sharp contrast with its bright shops selling top international brands.
 We were staying on Brigade road off the famous MG Road.
-The row of shops selling computers and latest infotech gadgets, and the swanky malls seemed out of the first world, squeezed in the third world of old poor India.
+The row of shops selling computers and latest infotech gadgets, and the swanky malls seemed out of the first world, squeezed in to the third world of old poor India.

 Om Thanvi, editor of the Hindi newspaper Jansatta invited me to his home for a party, introducing me to his other guests as "he runs a webzine call Kalpana".
 Surrounded by his literary friends, I felt as if I was playing a new role, used as I am to be seen as a doctor!
 It was a lovely evening with wonderful Rajasthani vegetarian food cooked by his wife Premlata.
 It was also an opportunity to meet some interesting persons like Renuka Vishwanathan and Madhu Kishwar.

-As usual, the travels to India get over so quickly and I am back to Bologna, getting nostalgic about the India days!
+As usual, the travels to India finish so quickly and I am back to Bologna, getting nostalgic about the India days!

 Tuesday, 5 December 2006